Clarifying the differences between NetSuite “Editions” vs NetSuite “Levels”

-NetSuite OneWorldis an integrated and unified platform that seamlessly handles multiple currencies, taxation rules and reporting requirements across business’ multinational and multi-subsidiary operations.
+NetSuite OneWorld is an integrated and unified platform that seamlessly handles multiple currencies, taxation rules, and reporting requirements across a business’s multinational and multi-subsidiary operations.

-Depending upon number of employees in an organization, NetSuite editions can be classified into three levels: light, mid-market and enterprise.
+Depending upon the number of employees in an organization, NetSuite editions can be classified into three levels: light, mid-market, and enterprise.

-The Light Edition (LE) is built for small companies with maximum 10 users and 50 employees.
+The Light Edition (LE) is built for small companies with a maximum of 10 users and 50 employees.

 NetSuite Mid-Market Edition

 There’s no lower limit of employees/users as far as NetSuite mid-market edition is concerned.
-It’s designed for companies having maximum 1000 employees.
+It’s designed for companies having a maximum of 1000 employees.
 It’s an ideal option for mid-sized companies.